regix1/qbt-cleanup/README.md

 1. The tool connects to your qBittorrent WebUI
 2. If FileFlows integration is enabled, it checks for currently processing files
 3. It checks torrents against the specified criteria:
+   - For downloading torrents: Checks against MAX_DOWNLOAD_*_DAYS if stale cleanup is enabled
-   - For private torrents: PRIVATE_RATIO and PRIVATE_DAYS (or qBittorrent's settings)
+   - For seeding torrents: Checks against PRIVATE_RATIO/DAYS and NONPRIVATE_RATIO/DAYS (or qBittorrent's settings)
-   - For non-private torrents: NONPRIVATE_RATIO and NONPRIVATE_DAYS (or fallback values)
    - It applies CHECK_PRIVATE_PAUSED_ONLY to private torrents and CHECK_NONPRIVATE_PAUSED_ONLY to non-private torrents
+   - If force delete is enabled, it also checks non-paused torrents that have exceeded criteria for the specified time
 4. Torrents are protected from deletion if their files are being processed by FileFlows
 5. When torrents meet or exceed deletion criteria and are not protected, they are deleted from qBittorrent (with or without their files, as configured)
 6. The process repeats on the schedule you define